opentypejs/opentype.js/README.md

 Options is an optional object containing:
 * `kerning`: if true takes kerning information into account (default: true)
+* `features`: an object with [OpenType feature tags](https://www.microsoft.com/typography/otspec/featuretags.htm) as keys, and a boolean value to enable each feature.
+Currently only ligature features "liga" and "rlig" are supported (default: true).
+* `hinting`: if true uses TrueType font hinting if available (default: false).

 #### `Font.drawPoints(ctx, text, x, y, fontSize, options)`
 Draw the points of all glyphs in the text.
 On-curve points will be drawn in blue, off-curve points will be drawn in red.
 The arguments are the same as `Font.draw`.